schiu1/WordFrequency/README.md

 # WordFrequency
-- practice using shorthand function syntax/sorting algorithm
+- Practiced using shorthand function syntax/sorting algorithm
-- practice using html tables
+- Practiced used HTML tables by adding/removing/styling
-- using chart.js to create graphs
+- Using chart.js to create a pie chart version of the information from the table
+- Refreshing my knowledge on regex that is used to remove punctuation such as , . ? !